tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

     the other a main), the behavior is as expected.

     Maybe this is intended or at least documented behavior on the part of the Mypyc authors, and maybe it is not.
-Faithfully reproducing the full Python semantics is very difficult.
+Either way, faithfully reproducing the full Python semantics is very difficult.

 I mentioned earlier that Static Python has some additional rules for typing that Mypy does not, and that Mypyc is based on Mypy.
 They both try to be